Harshit-1874/Mobilize/ReadMe.md

 A mobile phone store, built using HTML, CSS and Vanilla JS.
 This also implies a swiperJS library.

+## About Project
+This is an University project made using HTML, CSS, Vanilla JS and SwiperJS bundle of JS.
+->User friendly Interface
+->Easy to use.
+-> Implies CDN.

 ## Swiper JS
 -> Swiper JS is a bundle of JavaScript, basically used for creating a slider.
 -> It is an open Source mobile touch slider.